-- Timescales for delivery of the social considerations requirements; - the resources, both internal and external, that the tenderer will use to plan and deliver the social considerations: - the activities the tenderer will undertake to deliver the social considerations selected within the completed Social Value Delivery Plan including how they will engage with key stakeholders (e.g. social value beneficiaries, organisations within the voluntary, community and social enterprise sector); and - confirmation that the planned activities are additional to activities the tenderer already undertakes.
+- Timescales for delivery of the social value initiatives: - the resources, both internal and external, that the tenderer will use to plan and deliver the social value initiatives; - the activities the tenderer will undertake to deliver the social value initiatives selected within the completed Social Value Delivery Plan including how they will engage with key stakeholders (e.g. social value beneficiaries, organisations within the voluntary, community and social enterprise sector); - confirmation that the planned activities are additional to activities the tenderer already undertakes; and, - how they will monitor and report on the delivery of the social value requirements and address any performance issues.